mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/AcceleratorSystem.md

 ### Specifications & Constraints
 - Must use OEM accelerator pedal
 - Must not have any exposed or loose wires according to NESC standard
-- Must send voltage in the range of 0V - 5V
+- Must send voltage in the range that changes with pedal position
+- Must have wires able to handle 6 V and 1 A.
 - Shall have the same accuracy of a stock nissan leaf accelerator pedal
 - Shall send analog position signal to local MCU